Softvative/chef-server/doc/HOW_THINGS_WORK.md

 1. It sets `OPENSSL_FIPS=1` in the environment, so shelling out to `openssl` will activate the FIPS module.
-2. Using the erlang-crypto2 app it activates the FIPS module for any native calls.
+2. Using the erlang crypto app it activates the FIPS module for any native calls.
-3. Also using the erlang-crypto2 app it overwrites certain crypto calls that are unsupported (IE, MD5) in the OpenSSL FIPS module with direct Erlang code.

 The server can be switched into and out of FIPS mode at runtime.
 Edit the `chef-server.rb` config by adding `fips true` or `fips false` to force FIPS